Vascular Ultrasound

 Vascular Ultrasounds may be prescribed by your doctor for a variety of reasons including:

-• Your doctor may suspect blockages in your arteries or veins
+• Your doctor may suspect blockages in your veins or arteries

 • To locate the source of the blockage